photostructure/exiftool-vendored.js/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Please include sample code, and a sample image, which reproduces the bug.

+_Filing bugs without reproduction steps will be closed as invalid._

 **Expected behavior**
 A clear and concise description of what you expected to happen.